-'Amana Orange' Large, one-pound deep orange tomatoes ripen about 85 days after planting.
+The large, one-pound deep orange tomatoes ripen about 85 days after planting.
 The flavor or this American heirloom is full, intense, and perfectly tomatoey.
-These look beautiful sliced up in a salad, and are delicious on sandwiches.
+These look beautiful sliced up in a salad and are delicious on sandwiches.

-'Hillbilly' This variety is another gorgeous stripey tomato.
-The yellow and read streaks are quite striking, and the fruits are huge -- often two pounds and sometimes even larger than that.
+This variety is another gorgeous stripey tomato.
+The yellow and red streaks are quite striking, and the fruits are huge -- often two pounds and sometimes even larger than that.
 'Hillbilly' is another American heirloom, hailing from West Virginia.
 Indeterminate, harvest about 85 days after planting.

-'Hugh's' If you are a fan of yellow tomatoes, you really should give 'Hugh's' a try.
 These beefsteak tomatoes have great, robust tomato flavor.
 The skin is tender and delicate, which is why you'll never find this variety in the grocery store.
-'Hugh's' produces a harvest about 85 days after planting.
-Indeterminate.
+Hugh's produces a harvest about 85 days after planting.
+It is indeterminate.

 If you're looking for something a bit different, you must try Japanese Black Trifele.
 Mahogany-shouldered fruits with a complex, smoky flavor on a fairly well-behaved plant -- what's not to love?
 You can even grow this one in containers if you are short on space, though they do better if you can give them a bit of staking.